 A master's or Ph.D. and a license are usually required for psychologists.
 This degree gives you a solid two-year background in general education courses that can transfer to a four-year institution.
-It also allows 17 hours of elective courses that let you home in on your specific psychology interests.
+It also allows 17 hours of elective courses to let you home on your specific psychology interests.

 While MCC does not offer a degree in this field, these lower division (freshman/sophomore level) courses move with you to a four-year college or university.
 Depending on your chosen major may apply toward your degree or as an elective.
 Check with your transfer school and your MCC academic advisor for the most accurate and timely transfer information.